mcmakler/swagger-gin-generator/README.md

 # About

-Swagger-gin-generation is a library developed to make generation of swagger description file more easy.
+Swagger-gin-generation is a library developed to make generation of swagger description file more easier.

 It represents wrapper for gin router which allows to define swagger configuration during router initialization.